Linux for ARM development boards

-- Armbian Linux is availble as Debian and Ubuntu based images.
-Compiled from scratch,
+- Armbian Linux is available as Debian and Ubuntu based images, compiled from scratch

-- Install images are reduced to actual data size and resized at first boot,
+- Images are reduced to actual data size and automatically expand across the SDcard at first boot

 1234.
-You are forced to change this password and create a normal user at first login,
+You are forced to change this password and (optional) create a normal user at first login

 - Ethernet adapter with DHCP and SSH server ready on default port (22)

-- Wireless adapter with DHCP ready if present but disabled.
-You can use armbian-config to connect to your router or create AP
+- Wireless adapter with DHCP ready (if present) but disabled.
+You can use

-- NAND, SATA, eMMC and USB install script is included (nand-sata-install)
+- NAND, SATA, eMMC and USB install script is included (

-- Login script shows: board name with large text, distribution base, kernel version, system load, up time, memory usage, IP address, CPU temp, drive temp, ambient temp from Temper if exits, SD card usage, battery conditions and number of updates to install.
+- Login script shows: board name with large text, distribution base, kernel version, system load, uptime, memory usage, IP address, CPU and drive temperature, ambient temperature from Temper if exits, SD card usage, battery conditions and number of updates to install